jonathanbarton/trola-vending-machine-kata/README.md

 _So that I can give them an incentive to put money in the machine_

 - The machine shows a list of items with their price and remaining inventory.
+- The machine shows the following items: Coke, Sprite, Ice Tea.
+- Each item is worth 50 cents.
+- You can only select a single item at a time.

 ### Dispense Item